-The Company's objectives when managing capital are to safeguard its ability to continue as a going concern in order to provide returns to its shareholder.
+The Sub-fund's objectives when managing capital are to safeguard its ability to continue as a going concern in order to provide returns to its shareholders.

-In order to maintain or adjust the capital structure, the Company may adjust the amount of dividends paid, buy back shares or issue new shares.
+In order to maintain or adjust the capital structure, the Sub-fund may adjust the amount of dividends paid, buy back shares or issue new shares.